 - Once written, the plan is a benchmark for the performance of the business.

-- By involving your employees in the complete planning process, you continue to build up a successful, committed team.
+- By involving your employees in the planning process, you can build a successful, committed team.

-You may need a plan to explain your business to other people
+You may need a business plan to explain your idea to other people

 - A business plan is essential if you are raising finance from a bank or outside investors.